Maria Martinez Pot, ca. 1929

-She made hundreds of pots, hundreds of pots.
+She made hundreds of pots.
 She made a few treasures that are great works of art, and this is one of them.
-The documentation's wonderful that you have with it.
-It's a complex pot.
-It's much more complicated than most of the ones she did.
-It has a few nicks and a few little dings, which always affects the value of her pots.
-That being said, in the late 1990s, a pot came up for sale, similar sort of shape, brought just under $30,000.
-It was half this size.
+It's a complex pot, it's much more complicated than most of the ones she did.
+If this pot came up for auction, on the low end, easily $40,000.
+I think it could also bring as high as $60,000.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.